Anushka25Sinha/ShopSphere/README.md

 This project is open-source and available under the MIT License.

 ## Happy Coding!
-Build your ecommerce platform with Storefront! 🛍️
+Build your ecommerce platform with shopsphere! 🛍️